jan3dev/aqua-test-scripts/smoke_test.md

 - [ ] 🚨🚨 A big issue to look out for on upgrading aqua versions is that if the user is logged in on version A, when upgrading to version B they ARE NOT kicked out and have to enter their seed again.
 Some users won't have their seed backed up and if this happens they will lose their sats! 🚨🚨

 ## HOME SCREEN
-- [ ] From Home Screen, tap Layer Two, then Send > On Send Address Screen header you should see new Layer Two icon and title should be Layer Two.

 ## AUTH
 - [ ] Test Biometric On/Off